IgniteUI/igniteui-docfx/en/components/financialchart_custom_indicators.md

 ---
 ## Custom Indicators

-The `igxFinancialChart` control component allows you to define custom financial indicators to display in the Indicator Pane.
+The **igx-financial-chart** control component allows you to define custom financial indicators to display in the Indicator Pane.

 ### Custom Indicators Demo